25th Street Station (Baltimore)

-Project History
+Project history

 Anderson Automotive, a car dealership that sells General Motors and Honda automobiles, currently occupies the 11-acre site where in the development was to be built.
 In mid-2009, GM informed Anderson that they planned to discontinue selling automobiles at that location, ending a 90-year relationship there.
 Anderson subsequently announced that it would also relocate its Honda dealership from Howard & 25th Streets to Hunt Valley, Maryland, north of Baltimore; it had been in operation for 15 years.
 During fall 2009, it was announced that Anderson intended to sell the property to a developer, who would construct a Lowe's home improvement store, a supermarket, other retail spaces and apartments.
-(However, Anderson still has a dealership cluster in Hunt Valley, selling both GM and Honda vehicles.)
+(However, Anderson still has dealership clusters in Hunt Valley and Abingdon, selling both GM and Honda vehicles.)
 On February 26, 2010, the Baltimore Sun revealed that a Walmart store would join Lowe's as an anchor tenant.
 On October 17, 2011, the Baltimore Sun reported that Lowe's decided to drop out of the 25th Street Station project and that construction hasn't begun due to "court challenges," however the loss of Lowe's was reported to not put the project in jeopardy.
 In the meantime, the original Anderson building that formerly functioned as a showroom for its GM cars has been re-purposed as a body shop and service center for all GM and Honda vehicles; the Honda building, which was fronted by a used-car lot after the dealership's relocation, is now an MTA Maryland bus depot.